projectunic0rn/pub/content/blog/2019-05-29-contributing-part-i-getting-started/index.md

 git checkout -b add-blog-post-project-foo-intro
 ```

-The first command switches to the repository's default branch which is called
+The first command switches to `pub`'s default branch which is called `master`.
-`master`.
-You should do this if, for some reason, you are in another branch.
+You only do this if, for some reason, you are in another branch.

 Next, is to update the default branch, which was discussed in the previous
 section.
 Getting the latest changes to the default branch is important because